Is Now A Good Time to Buy in Brisbane?

-This is significant as normally as someone buying a home with less than a 20% deposit needs to pay lenders mortgage insurance.
+This is significant as normally when someone is buying a home with less than a 20% deposit they need to pay lenders mortgage insurance.

 Australia’s economy has faced a significant shock as a result of the coronavirus.
 This is reflected in the property market, where prices have dropped and the interest rate is at record lows.

 However, Brisbane’s property market has been very resilient given the circumstances.